Skip to main content

 WHEN DO WE START PAYING DUES, AND HOW MUCH ARE THEY?

-No one pays dues until our union votes to ratify our first union contract.
-Dues are 1.3% of our base pay.
-Some locals charge slightly more, but no local has dues more than 2%.
+No one pays dues until we the members vote to ratify our first union contract.
+Dues are typically 1.3% of our base pay.
+Members of a Local will sometimes vote to raise dues to increase resources.
 That means if our paycheck is $1,000, union dues would be $13.

 Unions are entirely run by and funded by members.
 Dues pay for the organizing, negotiating, training, legal representation and research work of our union.